 After the tour, I headed to over to Stokes Croft, an eclectic and cultural area of Bristol that is full of colourful street art.
 You will find mural based works and graffiti on buildings, bins and on alleyways and side streets.
 You can spend a delightful afternoon wandering the streets of Stokes Croft seeking out street art and trying out its cool cafes.
 I would recommend Café Kino, a co-operative owned space with a super tasty vegan menu.

 Bristol has been steadily growing a reputation as a serious dining destination.
-There are all manner of quirky cafes, street food, high-quality restaurants, international cuisine and fine dining eateries.
+There are lots of places to eat in Bristol to suit all tastes and budgets.
+You will find all manner of quirky cafes, street food, high-quality restaurants, international cuisine and fine dining eateries.
 You could spend weeks eating your way around the city and barely scratch the surface.

 There are plenty of fabulous evening dining venues to choose from in the city.
 The River Grille at The Bristol serves contemporary British dishes with stunning harbour views, I would really recommend ordering one of their juicy steaks.
 Quirky, floating restaurant ‘Under the Stars’ offers a marvellous dining-on-a-boat experience with carefully crafted cocktails and a quality menu.
 Definitely, try the Beef Tagine, it is super vibrant and tasty.

-If you fancy a bit of international cuisine then Bambalan do a cheeky mix of Mediterranean and North African style food.
-Their spiced charcoal roasted shoulder of lamb ‘bab’ flatbread was especially delicious.
+If you fancy a bit of international cuisine, then Bambalan restaurant does a cheeky mix of Mediterranean and North African style food.
+Their spiced charcoal roasted shoulder of lamb ‘bab’ flatbread is especially delicious.

-Lunch options are also plentiful, there are so many cafes, street food options and brilliant eateries, you are ridiculously spoiled for choice in Bristol.
+Bristol lunch places are also plentiful, there are so many cafes, street food options and brilliant eateries.
+You are ridiculously spoiled for food choices in Bristol.
 If you love street food then a trip to St Nicholas Market is for you, sample street food treats such as Los Hermanos, Indian Masala, Niang’s Thai Snacks and Enggi’s Kitchen.
 Souk Kitchen in Clifton serves up a cracking Mediterranean brunch if you are looking for a lazy morning of eating and sipping coffee.

 One of my absolute favourite places for a lunchtime treat is the mighty Pieminister.
 This popular pie shop began life in Bristol and is now popping up in cities across the UK.
 These guys serve a range of award-winning pies including veggie pies, chicken pies and British beef steak pies.
 Combine your pie with lush gravy, mash and peas for the ultimate comfort lunch.
 For sweet treats around Bristol, you could try Swoon, for deliciously authentic gelato, or Pinkman’s bakery for the most amazing cakes and sour-dough-nuts.
+It’s the best place for cakes in Bristol.
 I had one of their chocolate sour-dough-nuts and it was one of the most wonderful, sugary treats I have tasted in quite some time.

 If you are looking for a whole afternoon of sweet indulgence I would recommend relaxing with an Afternoon tea at Mercure Holland House.
+It’s one of the best places for afternoon tea in Bristol.
 The Mercure Bristol Holland House Hotel and Spa is around 10 minutes’ walk from Bristol city centre.
 It has a gorgeous spa with indoor pool and fitness suite, as well as the Urban Bar & Kitchen restaurant.
 Spend a few hours unwinding as you feast on finger sandwiches, scones and delectable little cakes, all served with a lovely pot of tea!

 There is a huge bar and nightclub scene in Bristol.
-There are a huge range of independent bars, speakeasies, comedy clubs, LGBT bars, nightclubs and well-known bar brands with music, drinks and entertainment to suit all tastes and budgets.
+There is a huge range of bars in Bristol.
+Here you will find independent bars, speakeasies, comedy clubs, LGBT bars, nightclubs and well-known bar brands.
+There is music, drinks and entertainment to suit all tastes and budgets.
 You can search for bars, clubs and events in Bristol on ‘Design My Night‘, a website that showcases the best in UK nightlife.

 You can go and catch a magic show at Smoke & Mirrors, a fabulous Boutique Magic Theatre, sup craft beer Wild Beer at Wapping Wharf, go dancing at uber cool Blue Mountain Club, or enjoy cocktails in the swanky Gold Bar.
 This contemporary and chic bar is located lovely old bank building, that is now the Bristol Harbour Hotel.

-One of my favourite spots for a great cocktail is plush bar, ‘The Florist’ located on Park Street.
-This gorgeous new venue is part of the popular Botanist chain of bars and serves highly Instagrammable drinks that are as pretty as the venue.
+One of my favourite spots for the best cocktails in Bristol is the plush bar, ‘The Florist’, located on Park Street.
+This gorgeous venue is part of the popular Botanist chain of bars and serves highly Instagrammable drinks that are as pretty as the venue.
+It is one of the most Instagrammable bars in Bristol for sure.

 Make sure to try a ‘Rhubarb in bloom’ cocktail whilst you are there, a cheeky mix of Slingsby rhubarb gin, rhubarb and ginger liqueur, green apple liqueur, raspberry syrup and ginger ale.

-There are so many colourful and photogenic neighbourhoods in Bristol, including Cliftonwood & Totterdown.
+If you are wondering where the coloured houses in Bristol are located, there are several photogenic neighbourhoods in Bristol.
+The prettiest streets in Bristol are in Cliftonwood & Totterdown.
 It has long been a dream of mine to live in an ‘Instagram worthy’ street and walking around the vibrant streets of Bristol will give you serious #colourfularchitecture envy.
 I went on a Colour walk around the prettiest streets of Bristol with photographer and Instagrammer Jess Siggers.

 We also went to look at the gorgeous houses in Royal York Crescent, a colourful and major residential street in Clifton, Bristol.
 This rather stunning and expensive street overlooks the docks and has fantastic views of the city.

-Make the most of your stay in the city by staying the night in a beautiful boutique hotel.
+Make the most of your stay in the city by staying the night in a beautiful boutique hotel in Bristol.
 I stayed at the charming Hotel du Vin, a Grade II listed former sugar warehouse.
 The contemporary design also celebrates it’s industrial heritage, with exposed brick, high ceilings, gorgeous lighting and spacious loft style rooms.
+It’s a very Instagrammable hotel in Bristol with its stylish design.

 The chic room has all the amenities you might expect from a hotel of this standard.
 There is a huge plasma TV, air conditioning, tea and coffee making facilities, fine Egyptian linen, magazines and a lovely selection of exquisite toiletries.